makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP42.md

 #### ChainSecurity - <https://chainsecurity.com>

 The company, which provides software audits for the MakerDAO smart contracts, will provide final triaging services for smart contract bug reports as well as provide technical assistance during incident response.
-The quote provided is the maximum estimated amount required assuming a combination of regular working hours as well as emergency response hours.
 However, it is not expected that this would be used maximally each month.
+Instead, the amount being requested is the expected maximum number of hours that could be used in the event of multiple critical bug reports and/or an incidence response occasion, also accounting for the additional charge of emergency hours response.

+The current agreement between ChainSecurity and the Maker ecosystem will continue to be utilized.
+The only difference is that the funds would be from the Immunefi Security CU if hours are used for operations of the CU.

+If no hours are used by ChainSecurity, or if there are leftover hours, that is carried into the succeeding month.

 #### DeFi Safety - <https://defisafety.com>